musios-app/support-act/README.md

 end tell
 ```

-### Notes on AppleScript syntax
+#### Notes on AppleScript syntax

 AppleScript is written to be human-readable.
 You don't need programming experience to modify the script.
 Two things that might help to know:

 1. Text after "--" is a comment (that's 2 hyphens)
-2. The `'¬'` character is a 'line continuation' character meaning that the current line continues on to the next line.
+1. The `'¬'` character is a 'line continuation' character meaning that the current line continues on to the next line.
 I use it for arrays with many items.

-## Start using GP Support Act

-[GP support act](https://github.com/musios-app/gp-support-act/releases) is maintained in GitHub in the [`gp-support-act`](https://github.com/musios-app/gp-support-act) repository.

-1. Download the ZIP file and unzip the contents
-2. In Finder, copy the file `support-act.applescript`
-3. Also in Finder, use the "Go -> Go to folder..."
-4. Enter "~/Library" then hit Return
-5. Right-click (or Ctrl-click) on "Script Libraries" then "Services > New Terminal in Folder".
-6. (Before using the terminal) open the "Script Libraries" (double-click)
-7. Paste the file (`support-act.applescript` from above)
-8. In the terminal, run this command `osacompile -o support-act.scpt support-act.applescript`
-9. Check that there is now a file `support-act.scpt`

-### Configuration: your script for your environment

-The script is written in AppleScript and is intended to be easy to modify to your environment and needs.

-Change the "Configuration" section at the top.
-There are examples and comments.

-The utility scripts are the second half of the file.
-You can modify these if you need to, but they are intended to be general-purpose.

-If you're comfortable with AppleScript and shell script, then jump right in.
-The detail below is intended for users who are new to AppleScript and/or the command line.

-### Copying file names to the script

-If you need to copy file names to the script, then you can drag and drop the file into the Script Editor window.
+1. If you need to copy file names to the script, then you can drag and drop the file into the Script Editor window.
 The full path will be copied to the script.

-Alternatively, you can Copy the file in Finder then paste into the Script Editor window.
+1. Or... you can Copy the file in Finder then paste into the Script Editor window.
 The full path will be copied to the script.
 You may need to remove the `\` backslash characters and/or add double quotes around the filename.

+## Install the Support Act script

+[Support act](https://github.com/musios-app/support-act/releases) is maintained in GitHub in the [`support-act`](https://github.com/musios-app/support-act) repository.

+1. Got to the script page for [support-act.applescript](https://github.com/musios-app/support-act/blob/main/support-act.applescript)
+1. Click the download button
+1. Now in Finder, open your Downloads directory and Copy the file `support-act.applescript`
+1. Also in Finder, use the "Go -> Go to folder..."
+1. Enter "~/Library" then hit Return
+1. Right-click (or Ctrl-click) on "Script Libraries" then "Services > New Terminal in Folder".
+1. Before using the terminal, open the "Script Libraries" (double-click)
+1. Paste the `support-act.applescript` file
+1. In the terminal, run this command `osacompile -o support-act.scpt support-act.applescript`
+1. Check that there is now a file `support-act.scpt`

 ## Utility functions